Tips for Talking With Reporters

 If you are successful in creating relationships with the media and become a “source” on your issue, you will get calls for interviews.

-• Don’t be thrown off if you may hear them typing while you talk on the phone.
+- Don’t be thrown off if you may hear them typing while you talk.
 There may also be pauses after you answer a question.
-It doesn’t mean they are looking for more, they may still be writing what you said.
+It doesn’t mean they are looking for more, they may still be writing notes on what you said.

 For television and radio appearances:

-• Check the style of the show Is it confrontational or conversational?
+- Check the style of the show Is it confrontational or conversational?
 Are personal stories or statistics more common?
-Is there are specific audience or issue targeted?
+Is there are specific audiences or issues targeted?

 Related articles